On this page:

 Providers must ensure that trained and qualified staff are engaged to meet the needs of enrolled students, whether they provide health, welfare, advocacy or career services and whether this is done directly or via the engagement of a third party.

-These requirements are imposed regardless of whether a provider chooses to charge a student services and amenities fee.
+These requirements are imposed regardless of whether a provider chooses to charge a SSAF.

-Providers that receive funding through the CGS will need to meet the National Student Representation Protocols [Student Services, Amenities, Representation and Advocacy Guidelines chapter 3] as a condition of their funding.
-The protocols ensure that students have access to democratic and independent student representation and their views are taken into account in institutional decision-making processes.
+The Higher Education Support (Student Services, Amenities, Representation and Advocacy) Guidelines 2022 [Part 3] outline the requirements relating to the representation and advocacy of student interests.
+They require that students have access to democratic and independent student representation and their views are taken into account in institutional decision-making processes.

 Providers must give students the opportunity to participate in a process to democratically elect student representatives.
 Elected student representatives must be provided with adequate and reasonable support resources and infrastructure by the provider to allow them to carry out their functions.